Atlanta Attorney Bubba Head explains Georgia’s car seat laws and regulations to help keep your children safe.

-All child restraint seats manufactured or sold in the United States have to meet or exceed strict federal government standards for being able to withstand car accidents.
-This includes the Georgia car seat laws that are very similar to most other states’ booster seat laws and rear-facing seat standards.
+Any child car seat manufacturer or booster seat manufacturer in the United States must meet or exceed strict federal government standards for being able to withstand car accidents.
+These are like Georgia’s child passenger safety laws and rear-facing seat standards.

-For a quick overview of booster seat laws in Georgia and child restraint requirements in Georgia, this helpful chart gives a quick picture of ages, weights, heights, appropriate seat location, and “positioning” categories of Georgia car seat laws.
+For a quick overview of Georgia car seat laws, this helpful chart gives a snapshot of ages and weights, heights, appropriate seat location, and seating position categories.

-Whether you are looking for a traffic ticket lawyer, or a DUI attorney for a serious misdemeanor, or felony drunk driving case lawyer, our DUI law firm can handle all motor vehicle crimes.
-Since almost all Georgia driving under the influence START with another traffic ticket, we MUST fight the underlying traffic offense as well as have our drunk driving attorneys challenging the arrest for a Georgia DUI charge.
+Our DUI law firm can handle all motor vehicle crimes, to include traffic tickets, and misdemeanor and felony DUIs.
+Since almost all Georgia driving under the influence cases START with another traffic ticket, our attorneys MUST fight the traffic offense AND the Georgia DUI charge.

 Get FREE Legal Advice and an in-person FREE lawyer consultation, for any Georgia traffic violation or criminal charge.
 Call 404-567-5515 to talk to a lawyer NOW.
 Our DUI attorneys (Bubba Head, Larry Kohn, and ex-cop Cory Yager) answer your calls 24-7.
 What do you have to lose?
-Ask about attorney fees about our payment plans and DUI lawyer cost for complex impaired driving cases that will take some time to resolve.
+Ask about attorney fees, our payment plans, and DUI lawyer cost for complex impaired driving cases that will take some time to resolve.